Computer Siksha

 It sets the image border colour

-Correct Answer: C — Alternative text if image fails to load The alt attribute provides descriptive text that the browser displays when the image cannot load, for example due to a broken link or slow internet.
+Correct Answer: C — Alternative text if image fails to load The alt attribute provides descriptive text that the browser consequently displays when the image cannot load.
 Furthermore, screen readers use alt text to describe images to visually impaired users.
 As a result, it serves both as an important accessibility feature and an SEO tool.
 Therefore, always write clear and meaningful alt text for every image you insert.

 Image Insertion